mng827/nnUNet_with_classification/readme.md

 ### Setup

-1. Create a virtual environment and install PyTorch.
+1. Create a virtual environment and install PyTorch following the official documentation.

 2. Install nnUNet from this repository
 ```